-- 1. The student should discuss the matter with the instructor within 10 business days of the posted grade. - 2.
-If the student still disputes the matter, the student should submit the Grade Dispute Form, including the narrative outlining the dispute, to the Dean of Education within 20 business days of the posted grade.
-The Grade Dispute Form is available from the Dean.
+- The student should discuss the matter with the instructor within 10 business days of the posted grade. - If the student still disputes the matter, the student should submit the Grade Dispute Form, including the narrative outlining the dispute, to the Dean of the School of Education or the Associate Provost within 20 business days of the posted grade.
+The Grade Dispute Form is available from the Dean or Associate Provost.

-If the Dean of Education is the instructor, the Vice President for Academics will appoint the Associate Provost to facilitate the review process.
-The Dean of Education will collect all pertinent materials necessary for an extensive analysis of a final grade.
+If the Dean of the School of Education or the Associate Provost is the instructor, the Vice President for Academics will appoint another academic administrator to facilitate the review process.
+The Dean of the School of Education or Associate Provost will collect all pertinent materials necessary for an extensive analysis of a final grade.
 These should include: